noahpsutka/Machine-Learning/README.md

 <Complete for [Project Progress](https://canvas.txstate.edu/courses/1993336/assignments/27480554)>

 * What EDA graphs you are planning to use?

+    We plan on using pairplots, histplots, confusion matrices, and heatmaps.
+Other EDA graphs will likely be very useful.

 * Why? - Add figures if any

+    Pairplots can help us visualize the correlation between each feature.
+    Histplots can give us a closer look at this data.
+    Confusion matrices can help us to evaluate a model.

 <Expand and complete for [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>